Bay Area school closures related to coronavirus

 - Menlo School in Atherton.
 A staff member had contact with a confirmed case.
 Closed March 4.
 Reopens March 9.

-Have information about a closure that's not on this list?
+Have information about a school closure that's not on this list?
 Let us know.

-Duncan Sinfield is a reporter for KTVU.
-Email Duncan at duncan.sinfield@foxtv.com or call him at 510-874-0130.
-Or follow him on Twitter @duncansinfield.